HenrikJoreteg/getconfig/README.md

 ## Explicitly setting the config location

 In certain circumstances, when your app isn't run directly (e.g. test runners) getconfig may not be able to lookup your config file properly.
-In this case, you can set a `GETCONFIG_ROOT` environment variable to the directory where your config directory is located.
+In this case, you can set a `GETCONFIG_ROOT` environment variable to the directory where your config files are located.

 getconfig will always fill in the `getconfig.env` value in your resulting config object with the current environment name so you can programatically determine the environment if you'd like.
 If no `NODE_ENV` is set it will also set `getconfig.isDev` to `true`.